 Notice how the Series 130 (top in both images) does not have rivets holding the guide in place.

-The Series 130 balance is a custom special ordered balance.
+The Series 130 balance is a custom special ordered balance and is not available online.
 If you think you have an extended travel balance, give us a call at 1-800-842-0974 and a sales representative can discuss your options with you.

 Share this post